garden-io/office-hours/README.md

 ## Topic Submission

-We want to make sure we're Here's where you can submit a topic to discuss at the Office Hours!
+Have you built something cool with Garden and want to demo it?
+Do you want to discuss your Garden configuration pattern or need help with a specific issue?
+Here's where you can suggest a topic to discuss at the Office Hours!
 [Submit your topic here!](https://github.com/garden-io/office-hours/issues/new?assignees=&labels=topic+suggestion&template=NEW_TOPIC.md&title=%5BTOPIC%5D%3A+)

 ## Next events